longturn/freeciv21/docs/Modding/Rulesets/script.rst

      - Yes

 .. note::
-   :literal:`*` At v.3.1 and earlier, the killer can be specified only by a script.
+   :literal:`*` The killer can be specified only by a script.

    :literal:`**` Killer submitted only if the action was failed.

+   :literal:`***` A new unit is created under the new ownership to replace the
+                  old unit after the signal is processed.

 Lua Built-ins
 -------------

-Some Lua builtin functions and modules are also available in Freeciv (some functionality is intentionally left out by policy).
+Some Lua builtin functions and modules are also available in Freeciv21 (some functionality is intentionally left out by policy).
 It is not our intention to document Lua builtins here, but just to mention a selection of the useful parts.